CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/notifications.md

 Once created, the notification channel can be removed and notifications stopped by sending a `DELETE` request to the URL found in that field.

+## Unsubscribing from a notification channel

+!!! note
+    This feature is not part of the Solid Notification v0.2 specification so might be changed or removed in the future.

+If you no longer want to receive notifications on the channel you created, you can send a `DELETE` request to the channel to remove it.
+Use the value found in the `id` field of the subscription response.
+There is no way to retrieve this identifier later on, so make sure to keep track of it just in case you want to unsubscribe at some point.
+No authorization is needed for this request.

 ## Notification format

 Below is an example notification that would be sent when a resource changes: